-The article primarily provides an overview about the regulatory aspects for setting up/ incorporating business in India by Foreign nationals / NRIs in light of the changed regulatory environment in the past few years.
-It aims to cover areas related to Foreign Direct Investment (FDI) policy and RBI Circulars, Companies Act, 1956 for Indian as well as Foreign Companies.
+The article primarily provides an overview of the regulatory aspects of setting up/ incorporating a business in India by Foreign Nationals/ NRIs in light of the changed regulatory environment in the past few years.
+It aims to cover areas related to Foreign Direct Investment (FDI) policy and RBI Circulars, Companies Act, 2013 for Indian as well as Foreign Companies.

 What is Foreign Direct Investment (FDI)

-It is to be noted that the capital to be invested by the Foreign National / NRI shall be classified as ‘Foreign Direct Investment’ (FDI) in India.
+It is to be noted that the capital to be invested by the Foreign National/ NRI shall be classified as ‘Foreign Direct Investment’ (FDI) in India.
 Before the economic liberalisation in India in the 1990s, there were a high number of restrictions for FDI in India.
-Gradually, the restrictions have been watered down to a great extent and currently the restrictions are in place for only those business activities that are strategic to the interests of the country or are politically sensitive issues such as Retails trade, Defense, Telecom, Real Estate etc.
+Gradually, the restrictions have been watered down to a great extent and currently, the restrictions are in place for only those business activities that are strategic to the interests of the country or are politically sensitive issues such as Retails trade, Defence, Telecom, Real Estate etc.

 Thus today, FDI is classified into:

 - Business sectors where FDI is not allowed at all

 - A business where prior permission is required from the Government (concerned ministry).
 This is also called as Approval Route.